 PENWrites is our international letter-writing campaign in solidarity with writers in prison and at risk around the world.

-For decades, PEN has supported writers who are unjustly persecuted, harassed, imprisoned, and even murdered for exercising their right to freedom of expression, and PEN members have long supported fellow writers by sending letters of support.
+For decades, PEN has supported writers who are persecuted, harassed, and imprisoned for exercising their right to freedom of expression, and PEN members have long supported fellow writers by sending letters of support.

-The impact of such a simple act cannot be underestimated.
+The impact of such a simple act should not be underestimated.